 Step 2: Add the chocolate and butter to a microwave-safe medium bowl.
 Microwave for 30 seconds.
 Stir and repeat in 20-second intervals until the two are combined.

-Let this mixture sit for 3-5 minutes to cool, then add the egg and vanilla.
+Let this mixture cool for 3-5 minutes, then add the egg and vanilla.
 Whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients and mix them into a semi-soft cookie dough.